example42/example42.github.io/_drafts/2020-xx-yy-deploy-puppet-infrastructure-in-hetzner-cloud.md

       'demo1'  = { ip = '10.0.1.2', role = 'demo',   server_Type = 'cx11', accces_level = 'all_keys'   }
     }

+This will spin up 2 machines in hetzner cloud.

 Note: access\_level is work in progress.
 At the moment we deploy all keys to all machines.

 ## Your own control-repo